nchistov/pyne/README.md

 ## Python application lib
 ## version 0.1.0 alpha

 Why we call it 'Pyne'?
-Because we create it on Pyton and I want to call it 'Pine' 🌳
+Because we create it on Python and I want to call it 'Pine' 🌳

 ----